TruptiAShetty/Devlop/env/vpc/README.md

-A) Manual update require in terraform.tfvars
+## Manual update require in terraform.tfvars

                  1.bucket_name

-B)steps for the creation of VPC in env (DEV,QA & PROD)
+## steps for the creation of VPC in env (DEV,QA & PROD)

     1. Check out the code from the gitlab
     2. cd to the env folder and then we can see the of ec2, rds & vpc